turbot/terraform-provider-turbot/website/docs/d/resource.html.markdown

 * `metadata` - A set of data that describes and gives information about the data of the resource
 * `akas` - A list of akas for the resource
 * `tags` - User defined way of logically grouping resources.
-* `json_data` - JSON representation of the full resource.
-* `turbot` - JSON representation of the full data of theresource stored in Turbot.
+* `turbot` - JSON representation of turbot data of the resource.